 President, Founding Board Member

-After several years in the promotional products industry, Wendy founded a home-based web development company that allowed her to have a career in web design and be a full-time Mom.
-Her youngest daughter was diagnosed with autism in 2002.
+Wendy’s youngest daughter was diagnosed with autism in 2002.
 Wendy is committed to changing the perspective of autism from what was once considered a mysterious mental illness to a biologically definable and treatable medical disorder.
-She attends and speaks at conferences throughout the US.
-Wendy currently serves on the RI State Commission to study the education of children with autism, as a consumer reviewer for the Congressionally Directed Medical Research Program for Autism Research through the U.S. Department of Defense.
+She attends and speaks at conferences throughout the US and conducts wandering-safety training for caregivers, school administrators and first responders.
+Wendy was appointed to the RI State Commission to study the education of children with autism, and as a consumer reviewer for the Congressionally Directed Medical Research Program for Autism Research through the U.S. Department of Defense.
+She has been interviewed by major media outlets including CNN, ABC, CBS, NBC, People, and Redbook Magazine.

 BOARD OF DIRECTORS: